ozzyogkush/jquery.sortableTable/README.md

 ----------------
 * Can handle up to 3 levels of nested data
 * Supports sorting by numeric and string values
+* Can exclude sets of rows from the set of sortable rows

 Usage
 =====